Healing Journey of a Wellness Coach

 Farm-to-Table Chef Training

 As fate would have it, a gastropub in a nearby town was hiring.
-I lived above the pub for about a year and trained under the talented head chef.
-I’d enjoy long runs through the English countryside in the mornings, work all day and into the night, then I’d stay up late writing recipes, cooking tips, and anything else I’d learned.
+I lived above the pub for about a year and trained under a talented chef.
+I’d enjoy long morning runs through the English countryside, work all day and into the night, then stay up late taking notes and writing recipes.
 It was like going to culinary school and getting paid to do it.
-Over time, I advanced to Sous Chef and became the ultimate foodie.
-I loved the farm-to-table approach and was excited to expand on this healthy connection.
+I loved the farm-to-table approach and was excited to expand my skills with this healthy connection.

 The Beginning of a Wellness Coach

-After my work visa expired, I traveled around England, Scotland, and Europe before moving to Scottsdale, Arizona.
+After my work visa expired, I traveled around the UK and Europe before moving to Scottsdale, Arizona.
 I found work at a high-end restaurant and volunteered at a permaculture garden.
 I wanted to connect more with my health and body, so I enrolled in Yoga Teacher Training.
-As I was immersed in various classes, I discovered a Holistic Nutrition Program that perfectly complemented my wellness and culinary experience.
+As I was immersed in various classes, I discovered a Holistic Nutrition Program that complemented my wellness and culinary experience.
 In 2009, I started my Wellness Coaching company.
-Before I knew it, I was working full-time as a nutritionist, grocery and local food guide, cooking coach, and personal chef for busy moms, wealthy families, retired athletes, and even celebrities.
+Before I knew it, I was a full-time nutritionist, grocery and local food guide, cooking coach, and personal chef for busy moms, wealthy families, retired athletes, and even celebrities.

 Is Life Better at The Beach?

-Within a few years, my husband got offered a job in Pebble Beach, CA. After frequenting golf tournaments in Pebble as a kid and spending many summers there, I’d always fantasized about living in such a beautiful area.
-It seemed like a dream come true, so we sold our home in Arizona and moved to the beach.
+Within a few years, my husband got offered a job in Pebble Beach, CA. After frequenting golf tournaments in Pebble as a kid and spending several summers there, I’d fantasized about living in such a beautiful area.
+It seemed like a dream, so we sold our home and moved to the beach.

 Although I felt pretty healthy until this point, after moving to Pebble, my health rapidly declined.
 My husband and I rented a beautiful older home on the prestigious Monterey Peninsula Country Club.
 It was just off the scenic 17-Mile Drive, within walking distance to the beach.
 We were beyond excited!
 We got everything unpacked and decorated, but the next day, I didn’t feel like myself.
 I felt fuzzy-headed, bloated, and inflamed, and the symptoms kept coming.
 I wasn’t getting better, and it wasn’t due to a lack of trying.